Billyblbl/EPITECH_Zia_API_Candidate/docs/LayerModel.md

 ## Answering

-When an answer is generated it is transformed by the overlays in the reversed order in which the associated request came in.
+When an answer is generated it is transformed by the overlays in the reversed order in which the associated request came in, before being sent to the HTTP server to be processed in the network.

 ## Model